MostWrong/mostwrong.github.io/poasts/Boyfriend.md

 I have been told it's a good idea to add two truths and one lie.
 If you figure out which one is a lie send me an email... 🤔

 1. 🥬 Sugar snaps are my favourite vegetable.
-2. 🎮 I scored over 30000 points on Word Mole ❪the Blackberry game❫.
+2. 🎮 I scored over 30000 points on Word Mole (the Blackberry game).
 3. 🏃‍♀️ I've never won any ❪physical❫ sporting event.